 Finally, you can design, cut, and raise the timber frame yourself.
 It’s a heavy lift (pun intended), but your ancestors probably did it, and people today find it highly rewarding.
 By the way, there are wonderful schools that teach introductory timber framing (Heartwood in MA, and Yestermorrow in VT).

 A More Considered Reply

-Most of the timber frames Carolina Timberworks builds are for architect-designed homes — so to be clear, we do not design homes.
+Most of the timber frames Carolina Timberworks builds are for architect-designed homes — so to be clear, we do not design timber frame homes.
 My personal design philosophy has been shaped by the architect-designed timber frames we’ve been involved with, as well as two books:

 Sarah Susanka’s design philosophy might be summarized as follows: Keep your budget as is, but design a smaller home with less square footage.
 Spend the cost savings on great design, quality materials, and craftsmanship.